MoonPoet/xaprb-src/content/blog/2009/04/11/sessions-of-interest-at-mysql-conference-and-expo-2009.md

     *   Map/Reduce and Queues for MySQL Using Gearman.
 Gearman is something I have my eyes on -- either that or Spread.
 For a secret project.
     *   MySQL Support Internals.
 They run a world-class operation and they're my competition.
     *   Dormando's Proxy for MySQL.
 Just because.
-    *   Advanced Master-Slave Replication with Tungsten Failover.
+    *   Advanced Master-Replica Replication with Tungsten Failover.
 I keep meaning to evaluate this, but haven't had time.
     *   Memory Management in MySQL and Drizzle.
 A specialized topic, and Stewart knows a lot of stuff.
     *   memcached Functions for MySQL: Seemless Caching in MySQL.
 There's a lot of neat stuff here.
     *   MySQL Row Change Event Extraction and Publish.
 From Google.
 What else are they up to?